 (I) The PCSA or PCPA shall provide independent living services training opportunities to caregivers caring for adolescents.

-(H) The PCSA or PCPA shall ensure each child in agency custody who has attained the age of sixteen or older until emancipation, annually receives all copies of their consumer credit report pursuant to rule 5101:2-38-10 of the Administrative Codefor PCSA and rule 5101:2-38-04 of the Administrative Code for PCPA.
+(H) The PCSA or PCPA shall ensure each child in agency custody who has attained the age of fourteen or older until emancipation, annually receives all copies of their consumer credit report pursuant to rule 5101:2-38-10 of the Administrative Codefor PCSA and rule 5101:2-38-04 of the Administrative Code for PCPA.

 (2) Youth characteristics including: